 The film renders the family’s struggles in indelible detail, connecting them to the titular “legacy” that has kept many black residents of the Delta both poor and illiterate almost a century and a half after slavery’s end.
 But what’s missing from this close-up is the big picture: a sense of how standardized testing inevitably fails those outside the system; an exploration of the political choices by which a vital workforce has become expendable; and an acknowledgment of how ironic it is that the subtitles used here to “translate” the Wallaces’ speech only accentuate the family’s remove from the dominant culture.
 LaLee’s Kin raises countless questions, among them whether some documentary subjects might be captured more vividly with a wide-angle lens.

+Southern Comfort.
 Kate Davis.
 90 minutes.
 Q-Ball Productions.

 At this year’s Sundance Film Festival, movies about personal transformationthree of them featuring transgendered heroespulled a serious switch on the usual assortment of straight indie fare.
 And none of these proved more compelling than Davis’ documentary winner of the Grand Jury Prize, an unforgettable portrait of a tight-knit group of transsexuals living in the backwoods community of Toccoa, Georgia.